amirongit/notecode/algebra.md

 - this type of equation can have infinite combinations of 'x' & 'y' as it's solution
 #### Ordered pair
 - two terms inside parentheses with 'x' being the first & 'y' being the second
+- the two terms are also called components
 #### Solving linear equations in two variables
 1. pick a value for one of the variables
 2. solve for the other one